 Welcome to the Environmental Biology Program

 The graduate major in Environmental Biology prepares students as professional biologists with a strong environmental emphasis.
-Required courses cover the spectrum of environmental biology from toxicology, physiology and ethology to population biology and community ecology, emphasizing the applied aspects of these disciplines.
+Required courses cover the spectrum of environmental biology from toxicology, microbial ecology, and environmental physiology to population biology and community ecology, emphasizing the applied aspects of these disciplines.
 Students are trained in the application of quantitative methods and in the design of field and laboratory studies.

 In addition to meeting university admissions criteria, applicants must have completed a bachelor’s degree with a G.P.A. of 2.75 or higher and maintained a G.P.A. of 3.0 or higher for any graduate work attempted.